dqian3/autobahn-artifact/README.md

 We summarize the results for the Blip in Fig.1 / the first blip in Fig. 7.
 The measured blip and hangover durations were roughly:
-> ![Note] > Fig. 7 normalizes the blip start times to a common start time.
+> [!Note] > Fig. 7 normalizes the blip start times to a common start time.
 ```
       - Autobahn:   (220kload-1-fault-exp-timeout.txt) REPLACE
             Blip duration: 1s